Luigian/AI_Parser/project_6a_parser/README.md

 ### preprocess

-The preprocess function accept a string as input and return a lowercased list of its words.
+The preprocess function accept a string as input and return a lower cased list of its words.
 The following methods are implemented inside this function:
 * nltk’s `word_tokenize()` - Perform tokenization (split the string into words).
 * `lower()` - Convert all characters to lowercase.